Trinity One Public Policy Stream

 The University of Toronto’s undergraduate major in Ethics, Society, and Law (“ES&L,” pronounced “E, S, and L”), hosted by Trinity College, is another destination for students of the Public Policy stream.
 Students who do well in Trinity One Public Policy are given special consideration when they request the ES&L major (at the end of first year).
 One of the many post-graduate destinations of ES&L majors is SPPG’s Master of Public Policy (MPP) degree.

-Students in the Public Policy stream enrol in two Trinity One seminar credits and a co-requisite credit in their first year.
+Students in the Public Policy stream enrol in two Trinity One seminar credits in their first year.

 TRN160Y - Public Policy and the Public Good